accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * Then __evaluation__ for the architecture design.
 Make sure the problem analysis, every customer __scenario__ and system scenario, and project goals, are well addressed.
 Make sure __non-functional__ requirements are addressed.
 Make sure the key project __benefit and cost__ are verified in a __data driven approach__, with actual production numbers as input, using a prototype, simulation tools, or math formulas to model.
 Make sure the system can support required __load level__, by breaking down throughput capacity into each component.
 Make sure the system handles the __worst case__ and supports graceful throttling and downgrade.
 Make sure the __logic has completeness__; e.g. when you handle a Yes path, you must also address No path; e.g. you start a workflow, you must also handle how it ends, go back, interleaved, looped.
 Make sure __development and deliver__ are addressed, e.g. how to infra is to support multi-team development, the branching policy, component start/online/maintenance/retire strategies, CI/CD and rollout safety.
 Also, make sure __hidden assumptions__ and constraints are explicitly pointed out and addressed.

   * Finally, it's the __documentation__.
-On practice, it involves a short "__one-pager__" document (actually can be < 20 pages), and slides for quick presentation, and spreadsheets for data evaluation.
+On practice, it involves a short "__one pager__" document (actually can be < 20 pages), and slides for quick presentation, and spreadsheets for data evaluation.
 Nowadays culture lean more to lightweight document, central truth in codebase, and prioritize agile and peer-to-peer communication.
 Problem analysis and alternative trade-off analysis usually weight more in document than the design itself, where __defining the problem space__ is a key ability.
 Architecture design part usually includes key data structure, components, state machines, workflows, interfaces, key scenario walkthrough, and several detailed issue discussion.
 Importantly, the document should track the change history of design decision, i.e. how they reach today, and more specifically the __Issue, Strategy, Design Decision__ chain.

   * Another output of architecture design are __interfaces__.
 Interface design does have principles (see later).
 They are the tracks and lanes where following development start.
 They reveal how components are cut and interactions to happen.
 They also propagate expectations of your system to external systems, such as how they should co-work, what should be passed.